EnagantiSruthi/CodeClauseInternship_Parkinson-sdisease/README.md

 These features are essential for analyzing voice characteristics that may indicate the presence of Parkinson's disease, allowing for early detection and intervention.

 ## Web App
--A web application has been created using Streamlit to provide a user-friendly interface for detecting Parkinson's disease.
+- A web application has been created using Streamlit to provide a user-friendly interface for detecting Parkinson's disease.
 The app allows users to:

 #### Input Data: Users can enter specific data points related to voice recordings and patient characteristics.
 #### View Predictions: After entering the data, users can submit the input to receive a prediction indicating whether the person is likely to have Parkinson's disease.